nomadic-me/greenlight/docker/README.md

 * The S2I CLI
   * Download and install the S2I CLI tool; [source-to-image](https://github.com/openshift/source-to-image)
   * Make sure it is available on your `PATH`.
 The `manage` will look for the `s2i` executable on your `PATH`.
 If it is not found you will get a message asking you to download and set it on your `PATH`.
+* Docker Compose Version
+  * Note that in order to use Docker Desktop (> version 3.4.0), make sure you uncheck the "Use Docker Compose V2" in Docker Desktop > Preferences > General.
+Refer to this issue for additional details; [#170](https://github.com/bcgov/von-network/issues/170#issuecomment-972898014)

 ## Quick Start Guide